avabake/Color_sorter/README.md

  - [ ] a front face place on the website to upload images easily
  - [ ] an export option that exported the images as a styled collage in high resolution
  - [ ] choices on how this collage is exported (eg size, colour or shape of the grid)

+My goal of this code is wanting to create a tool to help create an aesthetically pleasing collage with the photos that may be seen as boring but together in a collective is amazingly satisfying.
+I feel I have achieved my goal and I have many possibilities to further improve it and work on it in the future.